 ForRule of 40add a formula:'R40 Margin%' + 'R40 Revenue growth%'

 Notice that with ‘All’ countries selected in the Page selector, theMargin%andRevenue growth%are showing the sum of ratios, which is not meaningful.
-As a result theRule of 40measure is also not meaningful.
+As a result theRule of 40 measure is also not meaningful.
+Also, the totals to the right are fine for the revenue and costs but are not right for the growth and margin percentages.

 We need, instead, the ratio of sums.
-For this, we set up the following advanced aggregators on the Dimension not displayed in the grid: Country.
+For this, we set up the following advanced aggregators:

 For theMargin%Metric: